 Mr. Desmarais is Deputy Chairman of Power Corporation and of Power Financial.
 He previously served as President and Co-Chief Executive Officer of Power Corporation from 1996 until his retirement in 2020.
 He was also Executive Co-Chairman of Power Financial until 2020.
 Prior to joining Power Corporation in 1983, he was Special Assistant to the Minister of Justice of Canada and an institutional investment counselor at Richardson Greenshields Securities Ltd. He has held a number of senior positions with the Power Group of companies.
-Mr. Desmarais is a director of IG Wealth Management, Mackenzie Inc., and a number of other Power Group companies including Power Corporation, Power Financial, Great-West Lifeco, Canada Life, Empower Retirement and Putnam.
+Mr. Desmarais is a director of IG Wealth Management, Mackenzie Inc., and a number of other Power Group companies including Power Corporation, Power Financial, Great-West Lifeco, Canada Life, and Empower Retirement.
+He has also been a director of Rockefeller Capital Management General Partner L.L.C. since 2023.
+He was previously a director of Putnam Investments, LLC.
 He was a Director and Vice-Chairman of Pargesa Holding SA in Europe until November 2020, when Pargesa's reorganization was completed.
 Mr. Desmarais is Honorary Chairman of the Canada China Business Council and is a member of several China based organizations.
 Mr. Desmarais is active in cultural, health and other not-for-profit organizations.
 He is an Officer of the Order of Canada and the Ordre national du Québec and was inducted into the Order of the Canadian Business Hall of Fame in 2022.
 He has received Honorary Doctorates from Concordia University, from the Université de Montréal and from McGill University.
-Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.[4]
+Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.^[4]

-Board/Committee Membership [1] Meeting Attendance Overall Attendance
+Board/Committee Membership ^[1] Meeting Attendance Overall Attendance

-Board 10/10 94%
+Board 10/13 79%

 Governance and Nominating Committee 2/2

 Human Resources Committee 3/4

-Со mmon Shares [5] DSUs Total

-as at February 17, 2023 NIL 107,398 107,398

-as at February 18, 2022 NIL 97,112 97,112

-Change from 2022 to 2023 NIL 10,286 10,286

-Total Market Value of Common Shares & DSUs of IGM as at February 17, 2023 [3] \$4,597,708

-Minimum Equity Ownership Requirement \$375,000

-Total Market Value Divided by Minimum Equity Requirement 12.3

-Minimum Equity Ownership Requirement f or Directors:

-Meets/Is on Track to Meet YES
+Common Shares ^[5] DSUs Total as at February 23, 2024 NIL 118,612 118,612 as at February 17, 2023 NIL 107,398 107,398 Change from 2023 to 2024 NIL 11,214 11,214 Total Market Value of Common Shares & DSUs of IGM as at February 23, 2024 ^[3] \$4,249,868 Minimum Equity Ownership Requirement ^[7] \$475,000 Total Market Value Divided by Minimum Equity Requirement 8.9 Minimum Equity Ownership Requirement for Directors: Meets/Is on Track to Meet YES